Everything you need to know about the GVI London and Manchester Open Days 2019

 Brooklyn started her journey with GVI in 2014 as a volunteer in Seychelles.
 She has also volunteered in construction and women’s empowerment in Nepal.
 Her most recent stint was at our new base in Ghana.
 This year, she’ll be heading to our wildlife conservation base in Chiang Mai.

 “I quit my job in personal shopping, packed my (very large) rucksack, and spent two months on the environmental conservation project in Seychelles, sharing the island with 120 giant tortoises,” she recalls.
 “I fell in love with the feeling you get when you volunteer.
 The best way I can describe this is: ‘You feel alive!’”

 Brooklyn went on to become a GVI ambassador in the United Kingdom and later joined the Cape Town office.
 She is now the UK Outreach Manager.

-Between sharing inspiring anecdotes and outlining project details, Brooklyn and Nadine will share their passion for their work with GVI.
+Between sharing inspiring anecdotes and outlining project details, Brooklyn and Amanda will share their passion for their work with GVI.

 “I love being part of a global family,” says Brooklyn.
 “It inspires me every day to make more sustainable choices.”

 2) You can get £100 off all deposits paid on the day